gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ```

 > If you are having issues with the wepack configuration that are not related to module federation, refer to the [@workleap/webpack-configs](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-build/) documentation.

+!!!warning
+If your application _**does not**_ not include any remote modules, use the [defineBuildConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-build/) function instead of [defineBuildHostConfig](../reference/webpack/defineBuildHostConfig.md).
+!!!

 ## Add CLI scripts